 When Keli'i Tau'a asked me to join his kumu hula class, Darrell was very gracious and released me to go with Keli'i.
 My entire two years with Keli'i was spent training for graduation.
 Part of our training for graduation was to compose mele.
-Keli'i invited renown kumu hula, Manuel Silva, Henry Pa, Kalena Silva and other people to come to our graduation.
+Keli'i invited renown kumu hula, wew and participate at Manuel Silva, Henry Pa, Kalena Silva and other people to come to our graduation.
 He wanted them to watch us perform hula to our own compositions with our own choreography, working of course within the perimeters of his tutelage.
 The kumu hula came to watch and comment on our creations and our compositions when we performed at the Star of the Sea Hall on the evening following our formal graduation ceremony.
 Charles Ka'upu and I were the only two fortunate ones to be trained and graduated by Keli'i Tau'a in 1979.

-I teach Hawaiian chant and dance at Kamehameha Schools.
-We have a beginning level, an intermediate level and a "select" level.
+we alteach Hawaiian chant and dance at Kamehameha Schools.
+We have a beginning level, and intermediate level and a "select" level.
+Anyone can register for the beginning and intermediate intermediate level and a "select" level.
 Anyone can register for the beginning and intermediate level class.
-Randie Fong and Wayne Chang work very closely with me and we hold auditions for the select class.
+Randie Fong and Wayne Chang work very closely with me and we hold auditions for performance peral performances in a strethe select class.
 Three hundred students show up for our auditions and we'll select maybe forty.
+For the senect flee Club or Schools.